Forest Hills station (MBTA)

 Forest Hills station is an intermodal transfer station in Boston, Massachusetts.
 It serves the MBTA rapid transit Orange Line and three MBTA Commuter Rail lines (Needham, Providence/Stoughton, and Franklin/Foxboro) and is a major terminus for MBTA bus routes.
 It is located in Forest Hills, in the southern part of the Jamaica Plain neighborhood.
-Most Providence/Stoughton Line trains, and all Franklin Line and Amtrak Northeast Corridor trains, pass through the station without stopping.
+Most Providence/Stoughton Line and Franklin/Foxboro Line trains, and all Amtrak Northeast Corridor trains, pass through the station without stopping.
+Forest Hills station is fully accessible on all modes.